 While not on the Great Dane level of drool, drooling is a consideration when taking ownership of this breed.

 Also known as hypersalivation, French Bulldogs are on the lower end of the slobber spectrum (if there is a slobber spectrum).

-The primary reason that French Bulldogs drool is because of the shape of their muzzle.
+The primary reason that French Bulldogs drool a lot is because of the shape of their muzzle.
 French Bulldogs have been bred specifically to accentuate the flat nose and that “pushed-in” look.
 Along with that comes extended upper jaw flaps.
-The longer upper jaw flaps are what can create the drooling.
+The longer upper jaw flaps are what can create drooling.

 If you are seriously considering adding a Frenchie to your family, keep in mind that what makes them cute, also causes them to drool.
 This drooling is also known as ptyalism.

 What Is Ptyalism?

 According to Wagwalking, Ptyalism is the scientific or medical term for excessive salivation.
 The bottom line with dogs is that they sometimes slobber, some breeds more than others.